Patients and visitors

 Each of our hospitals has a range of facilities to help make your visit more comfortable:

-1. Cafés and restaurants: Hot meals, drinks, snacks and sandwiches are available at on-site cafés and restaurants.
+• Cafés and restaurants: Hot meals, drinks, snacks and sandwiches are available at on-site cafés and restaurants.
 Opening times and locations vary by site – please check signage when you arrive or ask a member of staff.

-2. Shops: There are two shops within Doncaster Royal Infirmary, and one at Bassetlaw Hospital.
+• Shops: There are two shops within Doncaster Royal Infirmary, and one at Bassetlaw Hospital.

-3. Cash machines: Available within the Gate 4 entrance and Women’s and Children’s Hospital at Doncaster Royal Infirmary and main reception at Bassetlaw Hospital.
+• Cash machines: Available within the Gate 4 entrance and Women’s and Children’s Hospital at Doncaster Royal Infirmary and main reception at Bassetlaw Hospital.

-4. Prayer and quiet spaces: Multi-faith chapels and quiet rooms are available for reflection, prayer or a moment of calm.
+• Prayer and quiet spaces: Multi-faith chapels and quiet rooms are available for reflection, prayer or a moment of calm.

-More details can be viewed here.
+More information about our hospitals facilities can be found here.

 If you would like to send a special ‘thank you’ to a member of our staff for their efforts, kindness and compassion, or alternatively to raise a concern, contact the Patient Liaison Service (PALS).